Understanding the Read Aloud Task in PTE Academic, UKVI & Core

 In the PTE Read Aloud task, each passage is relatively short but varies slightly in length.
 Here’s what you can expect:

-• Word Count: Passages typically range from 60 to 80 words.
+• Word Count: Provided words will be between 60 and 80 words.

-Tip: The key is to maintain fluency and clear pronunciation throughout the passage.
-Don’t rush — pace yourself based on the length of the text, and use the preparation time to scan for punctuation and tricky words.
+Tip: The key is to support fluency and clear pronunciation throughout the passage.
+Don’t rush — pace yourself based on the length of the text, and use the preparation time to scan for nouns and difficult words.

 read-aloud